Spin interferometry in a beam of ultracold molecules

 The temperature of the laser-cooled beam is 50-500~$\mu$K, depending on the parameters of the molasses~\cite{Alauze2021}.
-At these temperatures, $\tau$ can be at least 10 times longer than in the present work without significant expansion of the beam size. $\tau$ can be increased by decreasing the beam velocity, which also improves the effectiveness of the molasses.
-We have developed a new cryogenic source with a similar flux to the present source, but with a velocity three times smaller~\cite{White2024}, and we have slowed these beams to very low velocity using radiation pressure~\cite{Athanasakis-Kaklamanakis2025}.
+At these temperatures, $\tau$ can be at least 10 times longer than in the present work without significant expansion of the beam size.
+To increase $\tau$, we have developed a new cryogenic source with a similar flux to the present source, but with a velocity three times smaller~\cite{White2024}, and we have slowed these beams to very low velocity using radiation pressure~\cite{Athanasakis-Kaklamanakis2025}.
+We have shown that lowering the velocity increases the effectiveness of the molasses, improves the detection efficiency and reduces detector cross talk.
 The design of the spin precession region is modular~\cite{Collings2025} so that it can be extended, further increasing $\tau$.
-Even longer $\tau$ may be achieved by trapping the ultracold molecules in an optical lattice~\cite{Fitch2020b}.
+Even longer $\tau$ may be achieved by trapping the ultracold molecules in an optical lattice~\cite{Fitch2020b} and all the techniques developed here can be applied to such an experiment.
 Increases in $n$ can come by pumping population from other rotational states into $N=1$ prior to laser cooling, and by focussing molecules from the cryogenic source into the molasses~\cite{Fitch2020b}.
 With these methods, uncertainties below $10^{-31}~e$~cm could be reached.
 The methods developed in this work can be applied directly to other eEDM measurements using ultracold molecules in a beam or trap~\cite{Aggarwal2018, Augenbraun2020, Anderegg2023, Zeng2024, Bause2025, Takahashi2025arxiv}.
 By extending the methods to $^{171}$YbF and $^{173}$YbF, our methods could also be used to probe P,T-violating effects in the nucleus via the nuclear Schiff moment and the nuclear magnetic quadrupole moment~\cite{Grasdijk2021,Ho2023,DeMille2024}.

 We are grateful to Jon Dyne and David Pitman for their expert technical support and to Noah Fitch, Xavier Alauze, Simon Swarbrick and Gen Li for their earlier contributions.
 This work has received funding from UKRI under grants EP/X030180/1, ST/V00428X/1, ST/Y509978/1 and MR/Z505122/1, and the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101212437.
 The research has been supported by the ``Table-top experiments for fundamental physics'' program, sponsored by the Gordon and Betty Moore Foundation (GBMF12327), Simons Foundation, Alfred P. Sloan Foundation (G-2023-21035), and John Templeton Foundation.